 - Full-sized couch = 16-32 ounces

-How often will I need to apply Leather Honey to my leather?
+How often will I need to apply Leather Honey Leather Conditioner to my leather?

-Because Leather Honey is water-resistant and contains no solvents, it penetrates deeply into the pores of the leather and stays there.
-Certain factors, however, will require you to apply Leather Honey more frequently.
-Though Leather Honey is water-resistant, it is lighter than water and will float to the surface if the leather is completely saturated with water, at which point you need to re-apply.
-Direct sunlight is another factor: For example, if you are treating a couch that sits in direct sunlight, you will need to apply Leather Honey more often than you would a couch that isn’t situated near a window.
+Because Leather Honey Leather Conditioner is water-resistant and contains no solvents, it penetrates deeply into the pores of the leather and stays there.
+Certain factors, however, will require you to apply condition more frequently.
+Though Leather Honey Leather Conditioner is water-resistant, it is lighter than water and will float to the surface if the leather is completely saturated with water, at which point you need to re-apply.
+Direct sunlight is another factor: For example, if you are treating a couch that sits in direct sunlight, you will need to apply conditioner more often than you would a couch that isn’t situated near a window.
 In general, you will know it is time to re-apply if the surface of your leather begins to look chalky or feels dry to the touch.

 Will I need any materials to apply Leather Honey?